 Proportion in lifecourse age groups

-The projected demographic change would cause an initial rise in demand for children’s services over the next 10 years, with demand remaining fairly steady after 2025, but the demand for services for older people will continue to rise over the next 25 years.
+The projected demographic change would cause an initial rise in demand for children’s services over the next 5 years, with demand remaining falling after 2023, but the demand for services for older people will continue to rise over the next 25 years.
 However this does not take into account other factors influencing demand.

 Components of population change